 The main objective of this course is to gain a basic understanding of the European Union: its development, its institutional framework, its way of working and its current debates.
 First, this course introduces the European integration process since the late 1990s, outlining major changes from the Maastricht Treaty and subsequent treaty revisions to the Lisbon Treaty.
 Secondly, we investigate the institutions of the European Union, their tasks and the main decision-making mechanisms.
 Finally, current political challenges of the European integration project are put up for debate.
 Throughout the whole course, we also reflect on how specific theoretical approaches and concepts explain what we observe within the European Union.
-To sum up, the main aims of this course in terms of content are: • To provide insight into the EU development since the Treaty of Maastricht; • To introduce the EU institutions and EU decision-making processes; • To remind students of the main integration theories and make them familiar with new approaches (e.g. institutionalism; constructivism; multi-level governance); • To stimulate an informed debate about major political challenges faced by the EU.
+To sum up, by the end of this course, students will be able to: understand the evolution and basic features of the EU treaty framework, the core EU institutions and the EU decision-making processes; understand and apply the main theoretical perspectives used in the study of political system of the European Union; analyse and make reasoned judgements regarding the contemporary challenges that face the European Union; present effective and convincing oral arguments relating to EU institutions and politics; strengthen PBL skills by actively and constructively participating in tutorial discussions.

-• Nugent, N. (2010).
-The government and politics of the European Union.
-(7th ed.).
+Nugent, N. (2017).
+The Government and Politics of the European Union.
+(8th ed.).
 Hampshire: Palgrave Macmillan.